 If interested in attending, you will need to:

 - Complete the Master Gardener Application . . .
 Master Gardener Application

 - Sign the Master Gardener Volunteer Agreement . . .
 Master Gardener Volunteer Behavior Agreement

 - Read the Procedures for the Required Master Gardener Criminal Background Check . . .
 Criminal Background Check Procedure

-- Check or Money Order Made Payable to: Barron County Master Gardener Volunteers. (amount will be determined for the class)
+- Check or Money Order Made Payable to: Barron County Master Gardener Volunteers.

 - Return the Application and Money to: Barron County Extension Office, Barron County Government Center, 335 E. Monroe Avenue, Room 2206, Barron, WI 54812.

 Procedure for Background Checks: You will receive an email from Angela Schultz (firstname.lastname@example.org) although it will appear as this “ADM-Volunteer Checks New” explaining the mandatory criminal background check procedure required for becoming a UW-Extension Volunteer.
 Please watch for this email and read it carefully.
 You will then receive an email from the company conducting the national CBC (Criminal Background Check).
 This message will include a link to their secure, encrypted website where you will provide your date of birth, current and previous addresses for the last 7 years, and your social security number.

 This link will remain active for 5 business days after the message is sent.
 For those of you unable to respond within this timeframe, a second message will be sent later.
 Applicants without an email address or computer access may complete a paper form.